openSVM/agave/docs/src/implemented-proposals/persistent-account-storage.md

 ---
-title: Persistent Account Storage
+titwe: pewsistent account stowage
 ---

-## Persistent Account Storage
+## p-pewsistent a-account s-stowage

-The set of accounts represent the current computed state of all the transactions that have been processed by a validator.
-Each validator needs to maintain this entire set.
-Each block that is proposed by the network represents a change to this set, and since each block is a potential rollback point, the changes need to be reversible.
+the set o-of accounts wepwesent t-the cuwwent c-computed state o-of aww the twansactions t-that have been pwocessed by a vawidatow. σωσ each vawidatow nyeeds to maintain t-this entiwe set. (⑅˘꒳˘) each bwock that is pwoposed b-by the nyetwowk wepwesents a change t-to this set, (///ˬ///✿) and since each bwock is a potentiaw wowwback p-point, 🥺 the changes nyeed to be wevewsibwe.
+OwO

-Persistent storage like NVMEs are 20 to 40 times cheaper than DDR.
-The problem with persistent storage is that write and read performance is much slower than DDR.
-Care must be taken in how data is read or written to.
-Both reads and writes can be split between multiple storage drives and accessed in parallel.
-This design proposes a data structure that allows for concurrent reads and concurrent writes of storage.
-Writes are optimized by using an AppendVec data structure, which allows a single writer to append while allowing access to many concurrent readers.
-The accounts index maintains a pointer to a spot where the account was appended to every fork, thus removing the need for explicit checkpointing of state.
+p-pewsistent s-stowage wike nyvmes awe 20 to 40 times cheapew than ddw. >w< the pwobwem with p-pewsistent stowage is that wwite and wead pewfowmance is much swowew than ddw. 🥺 c-cawe must be taken in how data is w-wead ow wwitten t-to. nyaa~~ both weads a-and wwites can b-be spwit between muwtipwe stowage dwives and accessed i-in pawawwew. ^^ this design pwoposes a data stwuctuwe t-that awwows fow concuwwent weads and concuwwent wwites of stowage. >w< wwites awe optimized b-by using an appendvec data stwuctuwe, OwO w-which awwows a-a singwe wwitew t-to append whiwe awwowing access to many concuwwent weadews.
+XD t-the accounts index m-maintains a pointew to a spot w-whewe the account w-was appended to evewy fowk, ^^;; thus w-wemoving the nyeed fow expwicit c-checkpointing of state. 🥺

-## AppendVec
+## appendvec

-AppendVec is a data structure that allows for random reads concurrent with a single append-only writer.
-Growing or resizing the capacity of the AppendVec requires exclusive access.
-This is implemented with an atomic `offset`, which is updated at the end of a completed append.
+appendvec i-is a data stwuctuwe that awwows f-fow wandom weads concuwwent w-with a singwe append-onwy w-wwitew.
+XD gwowing ow wesizing the capacity of the appendvec wequiwes excwusive access.
+(U ᵕ U❁) this is impwemented w-with an atomic `offset`, :3 w-which is updated at the end o-of a compweted append. ( ͡o ω ͡o )

-The underlying memory for an AppendVec is a memory-mapped file.
-Memory-mapped files allow for fast random access and paging is handled by the OS.
+t-the undewwying m-memowy fow an appendvec is a memowy-mapped fiwe. òωó memowy-mapped f-fiwes awwow fow fast wandom access and paging is handwed by the os. σωσ

-## Account Index
+## account i-index

-The account index is designed to support a single index for all the currently forked Accounts.
+the account index is d-designed to suppowt a-a singwe index f-fow aww the cuwwentwy fowked a-accounts.
+(U ᵕ U❁)

 ```text
 type AccountsFileId = usize;